 Practical, Patient-Centered Care

 Functional medicine shares many things in common with integrative medicine, but it also has a practical component that prioritizes the functionality of treatments for individual patients.
 It also takes into account the biochemical individuality of each patient.
 Many diseases have a genetic component, so I may recommend genetic tests.
 I may also check for hormonal imbalances or abnormalities in your gut microbiome to further customize your care.

 Functional medicine is integral to a preventive mindset.
 If I know that you have a genetic predisposition for autoimmune disease, for example, I can do much better than simply checking in periodically to see if you are sick.
 The “wait and see” approach that predominates conventional medicine is like parking your car in a high-crime neighborhood and just going outside once in a while to see if it has been stolen yet.
 Instead, I’ll work with you to try and prevent your worst-case health scenario from ever happening in the first place.

 I promote a patient-centered care environment that respects each patient’s unique needs and preferences.
 I will carefully review your medical history, conduct thorough testing, and take the time to listen to your concerns and treatment goals.
 Once I’ve put together a customized treatment plan, I will work with you to find the best way to incorporate it into your life.

-Khanh Perrin, MD is a Diplomat the American Board of Integrative and Holistic Medicine, the American Board of Integrative Medicine, and a former Diplomat of the American Board of Internal Medicine.
-She has studied at the Institute of Functional Medicine, The Academy of Integrative Health & Medicine, the American College of Nutrition, the Temple University School of Medicine, Scripps College, and San Diego State University.
+Khanh Perrin, MD is a diplomat of the American Board of Integrative Medicine, and a former Diplomat the American Board of Integrative and Holistic Medicine and the American Board of Internal Medicine.
+She has trained at UCLA Harbor Medical Center, Loma Linda Medical Center, and Huntington Hospital.
+She has studied at the Institute of Functional Medicine, Academy of Integrative Health & Medicine, the American College of Nutrition, Temple University School of Medicine, Scripps College, and San Diego State University.